Viktor286/rolling-docs/RollingDocs/Roles/Project_Manager/Instructions.md

     * Report progress, risks, and issues to stakeholders as required.

 7.  **Process Feedback:**
-    * If issues or inefficiencies are observed with the RollingDocs framework itself, create a Task Specification assigned to the Framework Guardian role detailing the problem or suggested improvement.
+    * If issues or inefficiencies are observed with the SGR framework itself, create a Task Specification assigned to the Framework Guardian role detailing the problem or suggested improvement.

 ### C. End of Session / Cycle